Himalayan Yoga Academy

 MEANING:

 Natha is a Sanskrit term that can be translated to mean “lord,” “master” or “protector.”
 It is most often used to refer to the nathas (saints/gurus) of the Nath tradition.
-The Nath tradition is a heterodox siddha (adept) tradition that was established by Shiva and followed by Matsyendra and further developed by his disciple, Goraksha.
-He introduced Natha Yoga or Hatha Yoga in Public forum.
+The Nath tradition is a heterodox siddha (adept) tradition that was established by Shiva and followed by Matsyendra and further developed by his disciple, Gorakh.
+He introduced Natha Yoga or Hatha Yoga in a Public forum.

-NATHA YOGA AND NATHA YOGI:
+NATHA YOGA AND NATHA YOGI

 MEANING OF TIME IN NATHA TRADITION

-Time, in Nathas worldview, is the essence of Shakti, the dynamic aspect of Shiva.
-Tantra names given aspect of Shakti Kali, while whereas in Nath tradition the highest manifestation of the Goddess is Yogamaya Balasundari.
+Time, in Natha worldview, is the essence of Shakti, the dynamic aspect of Shiva.
+Tantra names are given aspect of Shakti Kali, whereas in Nath tradition the highest manifestation of the Goddess is Yogamaya Balasundari.
 Special yantra is used for her worshiping.
 Yantra is divided into four parts, symbolizing the four yugas – time segments of the universe.
 In the middle is Balasundari herself in yamala (union with Shiva).
 Balasundari is Nija-shakti of Shiva, Kundalini.

-Nathas consider the time as Shakti, within which the practitioner constantly resides in his pursuit of Kundalini awakening, and therefore time for Nathas is not just a certain material element, but also has deep spiritual meaning.
+Nathas consider the time as Shakti, within which the practitioner constantly resides in his pursuit of Kundalini awakening, and therefore time for Nathas is not just a certain material element but also has deep spiritual meaning.
 Shakti embodies the creative dynamic reality of Shiva that reflects the essence of time – continuous change and transformation, while Shiva is a static reality that is related to space.
-Here space implies not only the physical, but also its transcendent aspect.
+Here space implies not only the physical but also its transcendent aspect.

 NINE NAATHS: NAVNATH SAMPRADAYA

-Machindranath or Matsyendranath
+1. Machindranath or Matsyendranath

-Gorakshanath or Gorakhnath
+2. Gorakshanath or Gorakhnath

-Jalandharnath
+3. Jalandharnath

-Kanifnath
+4. Kanifnath

-Gahininath
+5. Gahininath

-Bhartrinath
+6. Bhartrinath

-Revananath
+7. Revananath

-Charpatinath
+8. Charpatinath

-Naganath
+9. Naganath

 NATH YOGA SAMPRADAYA -BOOKS

-Gorkhnaht satakam book-Yoga-Mimansa
+1. Gorkhnaht satakam book-Yoga-Mimansa

-Hatha Yoga Pradipika: Sanskrit and English
+2. Hatha Yoga Pradipika: Sanskrit and English

-The Splendours And Dimensions Of Yoga -Hatha yoga –book
+3. The Splendours And Dimensions Of Yoga -Hatha yoga –book

-The philosophy of Jñānadeva: as gleaned from the Amṛtānubhava-book
+4. The philosophy of Jñānadeva: as gleaned from the Amṛtānubhava-book

-The Return of the Serpents of Wisdom-Natha sidha and Hatha yoga –book
+5. The Return of the Serpents of Wisdom-Natha sidha and Hatha yoga –book

-Kundalini: the mother-power-Matsyendranath-book
+6. Kundalini: the mother-power-Matsyendranath-book

-Sonic theology: Hinduism and sacred sound-Gorakh nath- book
+7. Sonic theology: Hinduism and sacred sound-Gorakh nath- book

-Yantra-Mantra Tantra and Occult Sciences–sabar mantra Gorksh nath- book
+8. Yantra-Mantra Tantra and Occult Sciences–sabar mantra Gorksh nath- book

-Sharing Jesus holistically with the Buddhist world-Matsyendranath and Gorakh nath-book
+9. Sharing Jesus holistically with the Buddhist world-Matsyendranath and Gorakh nath-book

-Yoga: Immortality and Freedom-Matsyendranath and Gorakh nath-book
+10. Yoga: Immortality and Freedom-Matsyendranath and Gorakh nath-book

-Discovery of Spiritual India-Matsyendranath and Gorakh nath-book
+11. Discovery of Spiritual India-Matsyendranath and Gorakh nath-book

-Maṇimahesh Chambā Kailāsh-Gorkshnath – book
+13. Maṇimahesh Chambā Kailāsh-Gorkshnath – book

-The Encyclopedia of Indian Philosophies: Yoga: Hatha Yoga
+14. The Encyclopedia of Indian Philosophies: Yoga: Hatha Yoga

-Gorakhnāth and the Kānphaṭa yogīs-book
+15. Gorakhnāth and the Kānphaṭa yogīs-book

-Philosophy of Gorakhnath with Goraksha-Vacana-Sangraha-book
+16. Philosophy of Gorakhnath with Goraksha-Vacana-Sangraha-book

-The Alchemical Body: Siddha Traditions in Medieval India-Nath Sidha
+17. The Alchemical Body: Siddha Traditions in Medieval India-Nath Sidha

-Kundalini: the mother-power-Matsyendranath-book
+18. Kundalini: the mother-power-Matsyendranath-book

 The Nath Sampradaya is an ancient tradition where the devotees are the spiritual custodians of Hatha Yoga and Tantra.
 Nathas consider Shiva (Adinath) as their first Guru and Matsyendra as the forefather of the Nath Tradition and therefore Yoga.
 The original goal of Natha yoga was spiritual liberation or self-realization during the yogi’s lifetime.
-In the Natha tradition, the yogi’s own actions and thinking determined their path, rather than a divine being.
-Natha yoga practice includes the physical practice along with spiritual and intellectual advancement goals.
+In the Natha tradition, the yogi’s actions and thinking determined their path, rather than a divine being.
+Natha yoga practice includes physical practice along with spiritual and intellectual advancement goals.

-NATIONAL YOGA DAY – NEPAL
+NATIONAL YOGA DAY

 INITIATION